Deep ReLU Networks Preserve Expected Length: Related Work

 \section{Related Work}

 A range of complexity measures for functions computed by deep neural networks have been considered in the literature, dividing the prior work into at least three categories.
 In the first, the emphasis is on \emph{worst-case} (or \emph{best-case}) scenarios -- what is the maximal possible complexity of functions computed by a given network architecture.
 These works essentially study the expressive power of neural networks and often focus on showing that deep networks are able to express functions that cannot be expressed by shallower networks.
-For example, it has been shown that it is possible to set the weights of a deep ReLU network such that the number of linear regions computed by the network grows exponentially in the depth \cite{montufar2014number, telgarsky2015representation, telgarsky2016benefits, eldan2016power,daniely2017depth}.
+For example, it has been shown that it is possible to set the weights of a deep ReLU network such that the number of linear regions computed by the network grows exponentially in the depth \cite{daniely2017depth, eldan2016power, montufar2014number, telgarsky2015representation, telgarsky2016benefits}.
 Other works consider the degree of polynomials approximable by networks of different depths \cite{lin2017does, rolnick2018power} and the topological invariants of networks \cite{bianchini2014complexity}.

 While such work has sometimes been used to explain the utility of different neural network architectures (especially deeper ones), a second strand of prior work has shown that a significant gap can exist between the functions expressible by a given architecture and those which may be learned in practice.
-Such \emph{average-case} analyses have indicated that some readily expressible functions are provably difficult to learn \cite{shalev2017failures} or vanishingly unlikely for random networks \cite{hanin2019complexity,hanin2019deep,hanin2019finite}, and that some functions learned more easily by deep architectures are nonetheless expressible by shallow ones \cite{ba2014deep}.
+Such \emph{average-case} analyses have indicated that some readily expressible functions are provably difficult to learn \cite{shalev2017failures} or vanishingly unlikely for random networks \cite{hanin2019finite, hanin2019complexity,hanin2019deep}, and that some functions learned more easily by deep architectures are nonetheless expressible by shallow ones \cite{ba2014deep}.
 (While here we consider neural nets with ReLU activation, it is worth noting that for arithmetic circuits, worst-case and average-case scenarios may be more similar -- in both scenarios, a significant gap exists between the matricization rank of the functions computed by deep and shallow architectures \cite{cohen2016expressive}.)
+As noted earlier, average-case analyses in \cite{price2019trajectory,raghu2017expressive} provided lower bounds on expected length distortion, while \cite{poole2016exponential} presented a similar analysis for the curvature of output trajectories.